damiant/dust/roadmap.md

 Analog Internet Installation
 Sun-Sat, 6pm-10pm (seems to show date and times correct with different timezone)

+1 Map of favorite events should show only today

 1 After adding a favorite show the badge count on the fav tab increase (and disappear after opening it) 1 On android - the tab bar has too much padding on the top.